Asterousia Mountains

 The Asterousia Mountains are a range in southern Crete separating the Messara Plain from the Libyan Sea.
 Evidence of ancient Cretan cultures have been found in excavations performed within sites contained in this range; moreover, one of the most significant Minoan sites on Crete has been excavated at nearby Phaistos to the north; apparently, the Phaistos palace was designed to permit views over the expansive Messara Plain and the Asterousi Mountains.
 A further historical name for this range is reported by Encyclopædia Britannica as the Kofinos Range, named after the highest peak of Asteroussia, Kofinas (1231 m).

+The village of Kapetaniana sits on the southern slope of the mountains.